 “Class warfare” is not a dirty word; it’s a feature of human history.
-Has Charlie Hebdo reminded us that free speech is a double-edged sword?
+Did Charlie Hebdo remind us that free speech is a double-edged sword?

 Please send Zeteo articles and essays about conflict and conflicts, be this from the perspective of history, gender studies, psychology, science, the fine arts, . . .